Rhaastrake/michelegaro.it/README.md

 HOW TO CLONE THE SITE:

-1) Install Node.js (version 18 for compatiibility)
+1) Install Node.js (version 18 for max compatiibility)

+2) Open terminal and move into the cloned folder using "cd <folderName>"

-2) Run "npm install" in the terminal
+2) Run "npm install"

 3) Copy "configExample.php" to a new "config.php" new file and replace the strings with your tokens